New Client Onboarding FAQ

 Fees and Support

-No, there is no extra fee for onboarding.
-Onboarding is included with the first month of your managed IT services plan.
+Yes, there is a fee for onboarding.
+The onboarding fee is equal to the first month’s fee of your managed IT services plan.

 Yes, once a user has been registered in our system with their name, email, phone, and a list of the computers they use, they can submit support requests.